Optimising top-quark threshold scan at CLIC using genetic algorithm: Modelling of the threshold scan

 \subsection{Systematic uncertainties}

-In addition to the variations of the \qqthr input parameters, as listed in the upper part of Tab.~\ref{tab:qq_par}, possible variations of the overall data normalisation, $\alpha$, and of the assumed background contribution, $f_{bg}$, were also considered in the modelling of the threshold scan results.
+In addition to the variations of the \qqthr input parameters, as listed in the upper part of Tab.~\ref{tab:qq_par}, possible variations of the overall data normalisation, $\alpha$, and of the assumed background contribution, $f_{bg}$, were also considered as additional parameters in the modelling of the threshold scan results.
 Data normalisation factor $\alpha$ covers possible systematic variations due to the luminosity measurement, event selection efficiency or normalisation of the theoretical predictions.
-Uncertainties on the overall data normalisation, $\Delta$, on the background normalisation, $\delta_{bg}$, and on the value of the strong coupling constant, $\sigma_{\alpha}$ are considered as the sources of the systematic uncertainties in the extraction of the top-quark mass and other model parameters.
+Uncertainties on the overall data normalisation, $\Delta$, on the background normalisation, $\delta_{bg}$, and on the value of the strong coupling constant, $\sigma_{\alpha}$ are considered as the sources of the systematic uncertainties in the extraction of the top-quark mass and other model parameters, and corresponding constraints were included in the fit to the threshold scan data.
 If not stated otherwise, relative uncertainty of 1\% is assumed for the overall data normalisation~\cite{clic-cdr}, while uncertainty of 2\% is used for the background contribution.
 Strong coupling constant, $\alpha_s$, is assumed to be known to 0.001.

+Additional systematic uncertainties in the modelling of the threshold cross section can be due to variation of the renormalisation scale, $\mu$, assumed in the \qqthr calculations and to the uncertainty of the nominal top-quark mass, $m_t$, assumed when planning the threshold scan.
+These uncertainties were not taken into account in the fit procedure and their influence on the fit results is discussed in Sec.~\ref{sec:results}.

+Top-quark mass parameter of the \qqthr program is defined in the `potential-subtracted' (PS) mass scheme~\cite{Beneke:1998rk}.
+While conversion of the PS mass to the $\overline{\text{MS}}$ mass scheme is a subject to additional theoretical uncertainties, this is beyond the scope of this paper.